Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 #  Importing from Microsoft Excel (Office 2016+, iOS, web)

-If you are using Microsoft Excel 2016+, or in the cloud (via a web browser) or on iPad OS, you can use the dedicated Microsoft Excel 2016+ add-in.
-With this add-in you can import or export data to and from any product in your SpiraTest, SpiraTeam, or SpiraPlan application.
-The add-in works for requirements, releases, incidents, tasks, test cases with their test steps, risks and test sets.
+This addin works with Microsoft Excel 2016+, Excel in the cloud (via a web browser), Excel on iPad OS.
+The add-in lets you import or export data to and from any product in your SpiraTest, SpiraTeam, or SpiraPlan application.

+**The add-in works for:**

+1. Requirements
+2. Releases
+3. incidents
+4. Tasks
+5. Test cases with their Test steps
+6. Test sets
+7. Risks

 In legacy versions of this add-in you need to download a static excel template to help make sure you enter data into it in the correct way.

-This add-in dynamically creates the sheet headers and cell validation based off of the specific selections you make.
+This add-in dynamically creates the sheet headers and cell validation based off of the artifact and product you select.

 ## Installation

 To install the add-in: